 Origin Of Sikhism

 Sikhism was born in the Punjab area of South Asia, which now falls into the present day states of India and Pakistan.
 The main religions of the area at the time were Hinduism and Islam.
 The Sikh faith began around 1500 CE, when Guru Nanak began teaching a faith that was quite distinct from Hinduism and Islam.
+Nanak taught a path of devotion to one God, equality, and righteousness, challenging existing religious rituals, the caste system, and communal divisions of the time.
 Nine Gurus followed Nanak and developed the Sikh faith and community over the next centuries

 MILITARIZATION OF THE SIKHS